-The Board of Directors of Italgas remains in office for three years, and this term expires on the date of the Shareholders’ Meeting called to approve the financial statements for the last year of office of the Directors.
-Directors may be re-elected.
+The Board of Directors of Italgas remains in office for three years, expiring on the date of the Shareholders' Meeting called to approve the financial statements for the financial year 2021.
+The Directors may be re-elected.

 Pursuant to the Bylaws, there are 9 directors, and as a rule they are appointed through slate voting, specified in art.
 13 of the Bylaws.
 Four of the nine directors possess the requirements of independence required by the law and the Corporate Governance Code.
 Currently, three of the nine members of the Board of Directors are female, in accordance with the current law on gender balance (one third of the members).

 - Mr Lorenzo Bini Smaghi (non-executive Director and Chairman)